t0t0/t0t0.github.io/_posts/2016-3-11-server-inaccesability-when-booting-in-docker-gen-ngxin.md

 ---

 This week we got a request, what if the app on your container takes a while to start and it isn't allowed to be acessed yet.
-In a devellopment environment it doesn't really matter if your applications take 2-3 minutes to load and the webpage isn't acessible.
+In a development environment it doesn't really matter if your applications take 2-3 minutes to load and the webpage isn't acessible.
 But when you're patching live environments of proxy forwards to a server that isn't accessible for 2-3 minutes, thats quite a while.

 <!--more-->